robfletcher/strikt/docs/user-guide/custom-assertions.md

 In this case that's not terribly helpful but when dealing with properties, method return values, or the like it can save a lot of effort in identifying the precise cause of an error.

-## Assertions based on boolean conditions
+## Simple atomic assertions with boolean expressions

 For the very simplest assertion functions, instead of using `assert` and calling `pass` or `fail`, you can use `passesIf` with a lambda whose receiver is the assertion subject that returns a boolean.